 Back To Top

-is a Distinguished University Professor in the Neuroscience Institute and Director of the Center for Neuromics at Georgia State University.
+is Professor and Director of Neuroscience at University of Massachusetts Amherst.
 He uses sea slugs to understand how neuronal circuits operate and to explore how they might shed light on the evolution of neural circuits underlying behavior.
 His lab uses intracellular electrophysiology combined with computational techniques such as dynamic clamp and bioinformatics of transcriptomes to compare neural circuits in different species.
 Katz serves on the editorial boards of the Journal of Neurophysiology, Journal of Invertebrate Neuroscience, and Brain, Behavior, and Evolution.
 He served as president of the International Society for Neuroethology and was co-director of the Neural Systems and Behavior course at the MBL in Woods Hole, MA.
 He is the recipient of numerous awards and fellowships and has authored over 100 articles and chapters.

 is currently Distinguished Professor of Neurobiology and Behavior at Stony Brook University.
 He was awarded a B.Sc. degree in Mathematics and Physics from McGill University in 1961.
 In 1965, he received a Ph.D. in Neurophysiology from M.I.T.
 At Stony Brook he served as chair of the Department of Neurobiology and Behavior from 1986 to 2006.
 He has previously served as Editor-in-Chief of the Journal of Neurophysiology, President of the Association of Neuroscience Departments and Programs, and President of the Society for Neuroscience.
 He is presently Chair of the Spinal Cord Injury Research Board of the State of New York as well as a Director of the Craig H. Neilsen Foundation.
 His research interests focus on neuroplasticity of the mammalian spinal cord.